grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 He pulled up the ship-to-ship mic toward his mouth, "Hemi, I think I'm fuckin' on."

 "Yes.
 We can feel the drag up here.
-We are going to trim our tanks to adjust for the pull of the _Gnat_ hanging on, and then shut down our engines to save our batteries.
+We are going to trim our tanks to adjust for the pull of the _Gnat_, and then shut down our engines to save our batteries.
 I think you can give a bang on your hatch now, and see if Chips can open up the junction between us."

 [//]: # (----- invisible character break)

 [//]: # (### The hatch needs to be repaired)

-In the deepest part of the _Prospect_, in the narrow hall with heavy watertight bulkhead doors on either side, between the forward and rear battery rooms, Gregory and Chips sat on the deck on either side of a well.
+In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms, Gregory and Chips sat on the deck on either side of a well with heavy watertight bulkhead doors on either side behind them.
 Gregory had pulled up the steel grating that normally covered this well and set it to one side.
 The grating had been locked into place with a sliding mechanism that could only be opened with a key Percy carried and Gregory had borrowed.
 This was a precaution against anyone opening the hatch below without the permission of the captain, since, under certain circumstances, opening this particular hatch could sink the boat.
 Now they sat with their feet dangling down into the well.
 Gregory tapped the toe of his boot lightly on the still-closed hatch while they waited for the signal from Shakes.

 "Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
-Seems like if Shakes' welds fail completely when we open this hatch --- and worse case, say, the _Gnat_ tears away or something --- we'll be flooding the whole _Prospect_ from this hole we're opening in the bottom of the boat, eh?"
+Seems like if Shakes's welds fail completely when we open this hatch --- and worse case, say, the _Gnat_ tears away or something --- we'll be flooding the whole _Prospect_ from this hole we're opening in the bottom of the boat, eh?"
 Gregory's voice was tinged with nerves.

 "Doesn't fuckin' work like that, so you can calm the fuck down.
-As long as they got the top hatch in the fuckin' sail closed, there's not enough pressure at this depth to drive in enough water to sink the boat.
-Though probably plenty enough fuckin' water to destroy those fuckin' batteries --- don't know what fuckin' moron sub designer decided to put a fuckin' hatch that opens to the ocean between the battery rooms.
+As long as they got the top hatch in the fuckin' sail closed, there's not enough pressure at this depth to drive in enough water to sink the boat...Though probably plenty enough fuckin' water to destroy those fuckin' batteries --- don't know what fuckin' moron sub designer decided to put a fuckin' hatch that opens to the ocean between the battery rooms.
 Seems like some kinda serious fuckin' oversight."

 "Percy told me a while ago the hatch was added much later after the boat was built to facilitate discreet transshipments...And that those bulkhead doors around it should be kept closed at all times as a failsafe against a leak starting a fire in the battery compartment."